nora-soderlund/cloudflare-dynamic-bindings/README.md

 ## Supported bindings

-Right now only D1 databases are supported, feel free to adapt the create-dynamic-binding action to provide more options.
+Right now only D1 databases are supported, feel free to adapt the action script to provide more options.

 - [X] D1 Databases
 - [ ] KV Namespaces